davidfstr/webcrystal/README.md

 When this proxy is started with a command like:

 ```
-./webcrystal.py 9227 xkcd.wbcr
+./webcrystal.py 9227 website.wbcr
 ```

-It creates an archive in the directory `xkcd.wbcr/` in the following format:
+It creates an archive in the directory `website.wbcr/` in the following format:

-### `xkcd.wbcr/index.txt`
+### `website.wbcr/index.txt`

 * Lists the URL of each archived HTTP resource, one per line.
 * UTF-8 encoded text file with Unix line endings (`\n`).